-On December 15, 2008, the Governor’s Commission released its Final Report: A Climate Change Action Plan.
-The 2008 plan details the Commission’s findings regarding climate impacts, particularly sea-level rise, on the state’s infrastructure, coastline, and military installations.
-While the 2008 plan focuses primarily on measures to reduce greenhouse gas emissions, it includes a set of goals related to preparing for climate impacts.
-Specifically, it calls on state agencies to begin to consider climate change in planning and decision-making processes.
-The Governor’s Commission was not continued under Governor Bob McDonnell, who served from 2010 to 2014.
+On December 15, 2008, the Governor’s Commission released its Final Report: A Climate Change Action Plan ("2008 Plan").
+The 2008 Plan details the Commission’s findings regarding climate impacts, particularly sea-level rise, on the state’s infrastructure, coastline, and military installations.
+While the 2008 Plan focuses primarily on measures to reduce greenhouse gas emissions, it includes a set of goals related to preparing for climate impacts.
+Specifically, it calls on state agencies to begin to consider climate change in planning and decisionmaking processes.
+The Governor’s Commission was not continued under Governor Bob McDonnell, who was in office from 2010 to 2014.

-On July 1, 2014, Governor Terry McAuliffe created a new Governor’s Climate Change and Resiliency Update Commission (Update Commission) to review, update, and prioritize the goals of the 2008 Climate Change Action Plan (Executive Order 19, Convening The Governor’s Climate Change And Resiliency Update Commission).
-The new commission is also charged with identifying sources of revenue to fund the implementation of these goals.
-The reconstituted commission met for the first time in September 2014.
-The Update Commission released it's Report and Final Recommendations to the Governor in December 2015.
-Based upon recommendations from the Commission, the state has taken several actions such as appointing a state Chief Resilience Officer and developing a state-wide protocol for sea-level rise projections.
+On July 1, 2014, Governor Terry McAuliffe created a new Governor’s Climate Change and Resiliency Update Commission (Update Commission) to review, update, and prioritize the goals of the 2008 Climate Change Action Plan (through Executive Order 19, Convening The Governor’s Climate Change And Resiliency Update Commission).
+The Commission developed recommendations through work groups focused on public education, information, energy, land use, and transportation and one group was also charged with identifying sources of revenue to fund the implementation of these goals.
+The Update Commission released its Report and Final Recommendations to the Governor in December 2015.
+Based on the Commission's recommendations, the state has taken several actions, such as appointing a state Chief Resilience Officer and developing a statewide protocol for sea-level rise projections.
 Other recommendations in the 2015 report call on the state to establish a Climate Change and Resilience Resource Center to provide technical assistance to decisionmakers and information to the public, to create a bank for energy and resilience projects, and to leverage federal investments with state bonds to invest in coastal resilience projects.

 |Resource Name||Resource Type||Date|